Wonderful integrates with:

 PayPal

-PayPal is one of the most widely acclaimed online payment providers.
-Their free-to-instal plugin merges perfectly with most e-commerce platforms and provides a robust security mechanism.
+PayPal is one of the most widely acclaimed PISPs to accept online payments.
+Their free-to-install plugin merges perfectly with most eCommerce sites and provides a robust security mechanism.
 The PayPal advantage includes:

 ● Strong reputation: Recognised and trusted by millions of users across the globe.

-● Buyer protection: Provides robust consumer protection policies, which can boost consumers' confidence and result in increased business volumes.
+● Buyer protection: Provides robust consumer protection policies, which can boost consumers' confidence and improve revenue generation.

-● Adaptability: Functions as a versatile payment processor that accepts online payments in a variety of ways, such as bank transfers, rewards balances, and credit cards.
+● Adaptability: Allows merchants to accept payments online in a variety of ways, such as through bank transfers, rewards balances, and credit cards.

 Stripe

-Often a developer’s preferred choice, Stripe comes with a powerful API.
-E-businesses with a global presence can benefit from their wide array of payment methods and currency acceptance.
+Often a developer’s preferred choice, Stripe comes with a powerful payment API.
+Merchants with a global presence can benefit from their wide array of payment methods and currency acceptance.
 The following are the stand-out features of Stripe:

 ● Customisability: Highly adaptable, with full API back-end support.